cassian-bot/cassian/README.md

 ## Note regarding the web part

 This is deprecated.
-It will be removed once a webb app has been created because I don't want to add web functionality to the bot.
+It will be removed once a web app has been created because I don't want to add web functionality to the bot.

 ## System requirements

 ### Voice requirements

 This bot needs `youtube-dl` and `ffmpeg` in order to play music.
 The path of them can be set with `FFMPEG_PATH` and `YTDL_PATH` accordingly.
-If they are not set they will back to `/usr/bin/ffmpeg/` and `/usr/bin/youtube-dl` accordingly.
+If they are not set they will fallback to `/usr/bin/ffmpeg/` and `/usr/bin/youtube-dl` accordingly.
 So if your `whereis <name>` returns those two, you don't need to worry about them.

 ### General bot requirements

-Of course as this is written in Elixir, you will need Elixir and the BEAM systme installed.
-This can be easyly done on Debian-based distros:
+Of course as this is written in Elixir, you will need Elixir installed.
+This can be easily done on Debian-based distros:

 ```bash
 sudo apt-get install elixir